ksatirli/minimising-cloud-waste/README.md

 If the output of `terraform plan` looks satisfactory, deploy the Dashboard using `terraform apply`.

-This repository contains [Terraform Outputs](https://www.terraform.io/docs/language/values/outputs.html) that will include a direct link to the newly created dashboard.
+This repository contains [Terraform Outputs](https://www.terraform.io/docs/language/values/outputs.html) that will include a direct link to the newly created dashboard:

 ![Minimize Cloud Waste with Terraform and Datadog](images/dashboard.png)